-- Before enrolling in any clinical practicum, students must be immunized for rubella, measles, and TB, or submit proof of up-to-date immunizations.
+- Before enrolling in any clinical practicum, students must be immunized for and provide documentation of rubella, measles, hepatitis B (series of 3) and TB Clearance, or submit proof of up-to-date immunizations.
 These immunizations may be obtained through the Student Health Center on campus.

 - Students must demonstrate equivalency to all of our undergraduate coursework and pre- and co-major requirements.
 If courses in the major and related areas have not been completed at the undergraduate level, admitted students may be required to extend the graduate program to include these undergraduate requirements.
-These requirements are described fully in the Undergraduate Advising Manual found on our webpage.
+These requirements are described fully in the Department of Speech Pathology and Audiology program description in our Sacramento State Catalogue.
 They include:

 - If your Bachelor's degree has been completed at another University, additional time may be needed to complete the undergraduate requirements not already met.
 If courses are waived at Sacramento State because they were taken at another University, you must be sure you have adequate graduate units at Sacramento State in the major to meet the MS degree requirements and ASHA graduate level requirements.